rpm-software-management/rpm/docs/manual/autosetup.md

 options are

 * `-v` verbose operation
+* `-q` don't warn if there are no matching patches
 * `-p<number>` argument to control patch prefix stripping (same as `-p` to `%patch`, normally passed down from `%autosetup`)
 * `-m<number>` Apply patches starting from `<number>` range